naumovdron/HSSE-CP-2019/README.md

 # CP-CPlusPlus-HSSE-2019
 Course project of student of SPBPU.
 HSSE 2019
-C++
+C++ 14
-'Pacman'